MileHacker Logo

 Appropriate Attire

-Casual, comfortable dress is typically fine for everyday activities.
+Casual, comfortable dress is typically fine for daily activities.

 Specific Settings

-• Religious Sites: Modest attire is recommended as a sign of respect, covering shoulders and knees.
+• Religious Sites: Modest attire is recommended as a mark of esteem, ensuring shoulders and knees are covered.

 • Business: If attending business functions, business casual or formal wear is often expected.